PrimePay Credit Card Processing 2023: Reviews & Complaints

 First Data (Fiserv) Reseller

-There is currently very little information available about the standard PrimePay contract.
-The company resells the services of First Data (Fiserv), which means that its standard contract terms are likely to resemble those offered by them.
-Businesses that process up to $50,000 each month will receive a swiped rate of 2.69% plus $0.19 and a keyed-in rate of 3.69% plus $0.19.
-Businesses whose monthly charges exceed $50,000 will receive a swiped rate of 2.29% plus $0.19 and a keyed-in rate of 3.29% plus $0.19.
-The multi-year contract with an early termination fee of $495, a monthly PCI compliance fee of $19.95, and tiered pricing.
-Another facet of these contracts is non-cancellable, long-term equipment leases through First Data Global Leasing.
+There is currently limited information available about the standard PrimePay contract.
+The company resells the services of First Data (Fiserv), indicating that its standard contract terms are likely similar to those offered by First Data (Fiserv).
+Businesses processing up to $50,000 monthly receive a swiped rate of 2.69% plus $0.19 and a keyed-in rate of 3.69% plus $0.19.
+For businesses exceeding $50,000 in monthly charges, the swiped rate is 2.29% plus $0.19, and the keyed-in rate is 3.29% plus $0.19.
+The contract typically spans multiple years with an early termination fee of $495, a monthly PCI compliance fee of $19.95, and tiered pricing.
+Additionally, these contracts often involve non-cancellable, long-term equipment leases through First Data Global Leasing.

-PrimePay does have the freedom to alter these terms depending on a business’ size, type, and processing history as a reseller of First Data (Fiserv) products.
-However, with a lack of readily available information on the company’s rate and fee structure, business owners considering its services should refer to First Data (Fiserv) as a point of reference.
+PrimePay has the flexibility to adjust these terms based on a business’s size, type, and processing history as a reseller of First Data (Fiserv) products.
+However, due to a lack of readily available information on PrimePay’s rate and fee structure, business owners considering its services should consult First Data (Fiserv) as a reference point.

 Virtual Terminal and Payment Gateway Pricing

-In addition to its storefront payment processing services, PrimePay also dedicates a portion of its website to advertising its virtual terminal and payment gateway services.
-However, pricing is not disclosed on either of those services.
-Additional rates and fees, including gateway fees, technical support fees, batch fees, and additional transaction rates typically apply to these e-commerce services.
+In addition to its storefront payment processing services, PrimePay also offers virtual terminal and payment gateway services.
+However, pricing for these services is not disclosed on the website.
+Additional rates and fees, including gateway fees, technical support fees, batch fees, and additional transaction rates, typically apply to these e-commerce services.

 No Long-Term Contracts

-For its part, PrimePay advertises that it does not require long-term contracts.
-However, there is no evidence at this time clarifying whether or not PrimePay’s contract terms can compete with the cheapest merchant accounts.
-If you have any specific knowledge of the standard PrimePay rates and fees (including early termination fees, PCI Compliance fees, and annual fees) please share that information in the comment section of this review.
+PrimePay states that it does not require long-term contracts.
+However, it is currently unclear whether PrimePay’s contract terms can compete with the cheapest merchant accounts available.
+If you have specific knowledge regarding PrimePay’s standard rates and fees, including early termination fees, PCI Compliance fees, and annual fees, please share that information in the comment section of this review.

 No Sales Complaints